 You can use Gigapixel AI to zoom in and crop a detail from your original photo and enhance it to be ready to print or share.
 You’ll also be able to sharpen your images, get rid of compression artefacts, and more.

 You can install and use Gigapixel AI as a stand-alone program, but you can also incorporate it into your workflow in Lightroom and Photoshop.

 See our Gigapixel review for more examples of how you can use this AI technology on your photos.

-Using AfterShoot, you can select the parameters (set stars and colors).
-Then, adjust the sensitivity from low to the extreme on different categories – such as grouping duplicates, culling blurred photos, etc. Now, let the program do the rest.
+Using Aftershoot, you can select the parameters (set stars and colors).
+Then, adjust the sensitivity from low to extreme on different categories – such as grouping duplicates, culling blurred photos, etc. Now, let the program do the rest.